 This is the flat weaving technique.
-Kilims are the flat woven rugs and pile Kilims are with certain height.
+Kilims are the flat woven rugs and pile Kilims are with a certain height.
 This weaving produces lower range of indoor flat weaves.
 For instance, Pile Kilims or Jute durries which are used in places which are prone to tripping.
 They are made on jacquard and are ready in couple of days.

 5. Power Loomed Carpets

-Unlike the so-called oriental handmade rugs, advent of modern technology resulted in rugs made from power loom in carpet factories (in contrast to hand loom – made from hand) which is electrically automated and is controlled by computer.
-Computers have revolutionized the carpet making today with the help of C.A.D (Computer aided designing) and computerized tufting machines creating rugs with precise and complex patterns.
+Unlike the so-called oriental handmade rugs, advent of modern technology resulted in rugs made from power loom in carpet factories (in contrast to hand loom – made from hand) which is electrically automated and is controlled by the computer.
+Computers have revolutionized the carpet making today with the help of C.A.D (Computer-aided designing) and computerized tufting machines creating rugs with precise and complex patterns.
 Power Loomed woven rugs are made very quickly with mostly synthetic fibers like nylon, art silk or polypropylene.
 These have no great appreciation value as they are products of merely an automatic Power Loomed but carved a size for themselves in the carpet weaving technique.